agsimmons/PolyRename/docs/index.rst

 PolyRename Documentation
 ======================================
-Welcome to the documentation for PolyRename, a cross-platform rename tool.
+Welcome to the documentation for PolyRename, a cross-platform, bulk-file rename tool.

 Contents
 --------